WolfpackPSS/wolfpackpss.github.io/_posts/2016-12-31-history-pf-the-pack-prinz-eugen-pt-1.md

 And for his service towards justice, he would be reviled with uninhibited and universal loathing.
 &nbsp;

 What would be decided here was not just the judgment of one man.
-What was to be (would be) decided <here> was what would be the honorable and accepted practices for all future engagements of war.
+What was to be decided was what would be the honorable and accepted practices for all future engagements of war.

-And how <severely> any crimes of war would be judged, whether or not (regardless of whether) that crime was defined by law /(it was a crime defined by law / regardless of how loosely that crime was defined by law).
+And how any crimes of war would be judged, whether or not that crime was defined by law.

 There would be no heroes here.